What Does Green Mean in a Dream?

 However, green may also carry shadow aspects.
 In some contexts, it can indicate envy, stagnation, or an over-reliance on comfort zones that prevent necessary growth.
 A sickly or artificial green may warn of imbalance, toxicity, or an avoidance of deeper emotional truths.

-The Somatic Associations of Green
+Somatic Associations with Green

 The Neuroscience of Green